-Long Island Business News 30 Under 30 Award to Honor FCA Senior Director Lisa Ganz
+Long Island Business News 30 Under 30 Award Honors FCA Senior Director Lisa Ganz

 Congratulations to Lisa Ganz for being selected as a 2018 Long Island Business News 30 under 30 award recipient!
-The award ceremony will be held at The Piermont in Babylon, NY on September 13th, 2018.
+The award ceremony was held at The Piermont in Babylon, NY on September 13th, 2018.

 As the Senior Director of Family & Children’s Association’s (FCA) Peer and Recovery Services, Lisa Ganz, LCSW, CASAC, brings extensive experience and compassion for the vital care and oversight she provides to enhance the lives of Long Islanders struggling with addiction and working through recovery.